 William Morrow publishes Kenny Rogers’ autobiography, “Luck Or Something Like It” in 2012.
 Get your copy here.

-It’s been two years since we lost Tom Petty.
-He died from cardiac arrest at UCLA Medical Center in Los Angeles following an accidental overdose of painkillers for multiple ailments, including a broken hip.
+Tom Petty died from cardiac arrest at UCLA Medical Center in Los Angeles following an accidental overdose of painkillers for multiple ailments, including a broken hip.
 Although he was a rocker at heart, Mr. Petty loved country music too.

 Fiddler Chubby Wise is born in Lake City, FL in 1915.
 A member of Bill Monroe’s band when he introduces bluegrass in 1945, Wise works with Flatt & Scruggs and Hank Williams and spends 16 years as a member of Hank Snow’s band

 Producer and record executive Aubrey Mayhew is born in Washington, D.C. in 1927.
 He founds the Little Darlin’ label – which helped bring us Johnny Paycheck’s 1960s hits.

 Don McLean was born in New Rochelle, NY in 1945.
 A pop and folk artist best known for his recording of “American Pie,” McLean earns a country hit in 1981 with his remake of Roy Orbison’s “Crying”

 Chris LeDoux was born in Biloxi, MS in 1948.
 A rodeo champion, he develops a music career with a gift for showmanship.
 Garth Brooks openly refers to LeDoux as one of his main inspirations.
 The pair collaborated a lot before LeDoux was taken from us in 2005.